Simone-Della/nsrange/README.md

 EXECUTE NSLOOKUP IN A RANGE OF IP

-Script that solves a range of IP in the name of a file.
+Script that resolves the ip name taken from an external file.

 Exec: